Denttabs is probably a name you are not all that familiar with, but they are one of the few producers, of toothpaste tablets.

 I experienced no sensitivity or discomfort and generally felt that Denttabs provided a pretty much like for like experience to regular toothpaste.

 Conclusion, are Denttabs any good?

-I am quite pleased with Denttabs and of the toothpaste tablets I have tried, these are my favourite.
+I am quite pleased with Denttabs and of the toothpaste tablets I have tried, these are my favorite.